bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 ## What is binding?

-Binding in Javascript refers to the idea that we can bind our function calls to particular contexts, we can do this implicitly and just let Javascript do its thing for us, or we can be very explicit and let Javascript know exactly what we want the this keyword to reference.
+Binding in Javascript refers to the idea that we can bind our function calls to particular contexts, we can do this implicitly and just let Javascript do its thing for us, or we can be very explicit and let Javascript know exactly what we want the `this` keyword to reference.

-if that makes no sense, don't panic as I will be elaborating on this with some examples, let's take a look at the most basic example first.
+if that makes no sense, don't panic as I will be elaborating on each of these concepts with some examples, let's take a look at the most basic example first.

 ## Implicit Binding